 Here's an itemized list of the Brave Writer activities that support a language rich lifestyle:

 - Art Appreciation

 - Jot It Down

 - Sharing Your Writing

 This program is totally free.
 You may share about it with your homeschooling groups, your online communities and any homeschooling friends.
-My "program" is actually a lifestyle and works well for families who are unschoolers because it is not a curricula.
+My "program" is actually a lifestyle and works well for families who are unschoolers because it is not a curriculum.
 Rather, this is how I live regardless of whether or not my kids are in school.